Einstein, Viktor Frankl, and the Sufi on the Meaning of Life

 Continue Reading

-Saint Francis d’Assisi and Reviving the Old Values
+Saint Francis d’Assisi and Reviving Old Values

-The patron saint of ecology, Francis d’Assisi’s love of nature, and new ways of living together set forth by the eminent neuropsychiatrist Boris Cyrulnik Living in times of an unstoppable disease pervading the earth, it has become imperative to peruse our fragile relation with nature, and to “collectively revive our old values” says the eminent neuropsychiatrist Boris Cyrulnik : Crises are very common in the human condition.
+The patron saint of ecology, Francis d’Assisi’s love of nature, and new ways of living together set forth by the eminent neuropsychiatrist Boris Cyrulnik Living in times of an unstoppable disease pervading the earth, it has become imperative to peruse our fragile relation with nature, and to collectively revive our old values says the eminent neuropsychiatrist Boris Cyrulnik : Crises are very common in the human condition.
 We have already known many epidemics which have forced cultural revolutions… With each epidemic, or natural disaster, there has been a cultural change.
 After the trauma, we are forced to discover new

 Continue Reading

-The Magical Light of the Eye
+Leonarda da Vinci on Light and Marvels of the Eye

 Where the spirit does not work with the hand, there is no art.
-The one of a kind artist and polymath, Leonardo da Vinci (1452-1519), driven by his rigorous quest for knowing the truth pertaining the human body and the spirit, and its place in the universe, dedicated his life on his art and research.
-He amassed profound knowledge in anatomy, botany, mathematics, engineering and physics.
-The corpus of his work and scientific findings is preserved in nearly thousand drawings.
-Some of his rare notebooks and masterpieces were exhibited at the Louvre Museum in 2019 to commemorate the 500th
+The exceptional artist and polymath, Leonardo da Vinci (1452-1519), driven by his rigorous quest for knowing the human body, spirit, and its place in the universe, dedicated his life to display his findings through art.
+His gift for art along with his profound knowledge in anatomy, botany, mathematics, engineering and physics are reflected in the corpus of his work.
+He always carried a notebook in which he drew his sharp observations with precision and artistic mastery.
+His scientific findings and aesthetic conceptions are preserved in nearly

 Continue Reading

-The Sacred Tree
+The Sacred Olive Tree

 Continue Reading